olmps/memo/README.md

 ## Contributing & Good Practices

-See [CONTRIBUTING](CONTRIBUTING.md) for details about how to contribute with this project.
+See [CONTRIBUTING](CONTRIBUTING.md) for details about how to contribute to the project.

 ## License